-"That's the way with these English, you know," he remarked to the landlord one evening, taking his cigarette from his mouth, and laughing unobtrusively.
-"They're the most conceited nation in Europe, to my mind-the most self-confident, the most pigheaded.
-At Orel, where I come from, we always call them pigs of English.
-This fellow, for instance, talks about Russia already, after six weeks in the country, spent mostly in bed, as if he knew all about it, by a sort of intuition.
-He'll go home and write a book on us, I expect, before he's done.
-'Six Weeks in Russia, With a Pæan for a Constitution'-that's the English way.
-Ah, we know a thing or two, I can tell you, down yonder at Orel!-I beg your pardon, monsieur, for addressing my compatriot for a moment in his own tongue; he understands but little French, as you are aware.
+'That's the way with these English, you know,' he remarked to the landlord one evening, taking his cigarette from his mouth and laughing unobtrusively.
+'They're the most conceited nation in Europe, to my mind-the most self-confident, the most pig-headed.
+At Orel, where I came from, we always call them pigs of English.
+This fellow, for instance, talks about Russia already, after six weeks in the country, spent mostly in bed, as if he knew all about it by a sort of intuition.
+He'll go home and write a book on us, I expect, before he's done: "Six Wesks in Russia, with a Plan for a Constitution" that's the English way.
+Ah, we know a thing or two, I can tell you, down yonder at Orel!-I beg your pardon, monsieur, for addressing my compatriot for a moment in his own tongue.
+He understands but little French, as you are aware.
 We Easterns are still barbarians.
 I was remarking to him upon the singular insight you English possess in dealing with the affairs of foreign countries.
-Your knowledge of our character, for example, after so brief an acquaintance with our people, seems to me nothing short of marvelous.
+Your knowledge of our character, for example, after so brief an acquaintance with our people, seems to me nothing short of marvellous.
 But there! you English lead civilization, of course.
 The French and Germans don't understand that.
-We Russians, who watch the game from afar, we know ing and nodding had no idea the od Russian, so he que comments on se English, you andlord one evenhis mouth, and ney're the most o my mind-the pigheaded.
-At always call them or instance, talks ix weeks in the is if he knew all He'll go home pect, before he's ith a Pæan for a sh way.
-Ah, we you, down yonon, monsieur, for a moment in his at little French, s are still barbaupon the singuin dealing with .
-Your knowlle, after so brief ole, seems to me t there! you Ene.
-The French that.
-We Rusa afar, we know it."
-And he winked at the landlord, obtru- Mr. Hayward smiled a grim smile.
-An honest fellow this traveler, though he thought himself so clever.
-But if Alexis Selistoff could have seen his chief clerk Nikita, as he uttered those words, both in Russiau and in French, with perfect solemnity, he would have clapped the man on the back with effusive delight, and have recommended him to the Czar forthwith for immediate promotion.
+We Russians, who watch the game from afar, we know it;' and he winked at the landlord obtrusively.

+Mr. Hayward smiled a grim smile.
+An honest fellow, this traveller, though he thought himself so clever.
+But if Alexis Selistoff could have seen his chief clerk Nikita as he uttered those words, both in Russian and in French, with perfect solemnity, he would have clapped the man on the back with effusive delight, and have recommended him to the Czar forthwith for immediate promotion.

 At last the time came when Mr. Hayward might move.
-He was still weak and ill, but the good-humored commercial gentleman from Orel, who traveled in tea for a firm in Petersburg, kindly volunteered to see him off at the station.
+He was still weak and ill, but the good-humoured commercial gentleman from Orel, who travelled in tea for a firm in Petersburg, kindly volunteered to see him off at the station.
 That was really very nice of him.
-Mr. Hayward didn't notice, however, that after seeing him off, the good humored commercial gentleman, unencumbered by sample boxes, went round to the other platform, and entered a special carriage on the selfsame train, by the opposite platform-a carriage already occupied by two distinguished gentlemen of military appearance.
-Nor did he observe, either, when they reached Moscow, that one of these gentlemen followed him close in a sleigh to the Hotel du Bazar Slav, where he meant to put up, so as to be near Fomeuko.
-That night, Ruric Brassoff slept sound! in a bed in the town he knew so well.
+Hayward didn't notice, however, that, after seeing him off, the good-humoured commercial gentleman, unencumbered by sample-boxes, went round to the other platform and entered a special carriage of the self-same train by the opposite side-a carriage already occupied by two distinguished gentlemen of military appearance. did he observe, either, when they reached Moscow, that one of these gentlemen followed him close in a sleigh to the Hôtel du Bazar Slave, where he meant to put up, so as to be near Fomenko.

+That night Ruric Brassoff slept soundly in a bed in the town he knew so well.
 It was strange to be there again.
-It made the Russian heart throb hard within his weather-beaten breast to feel himself once more in the great heart of Russia.
+It made the Russian heart throb hard within his weatherbeaten breast to feel himself once more in the great heart of Russia.